-Redevelopment proposals must be of the highest design standards, respecting the Conservation Area status of the sites and retain the listed features on site.
-Proposals must provide a link between South Street and the High Street and a courtyard opportunity for food and drink.
-Proposals must also be carbon neutral.
+Redevelopment proposals must be of the highest design standards, respecting the Conservation Area status and retain the listed features on site.
+Proposals must provide a link between South Street and the High Street and a courtyard opportunity for food and drink, with high quality public space.
+Proposals must also aim to be operationally carbon neutral.
 The site is suitable for a mix of commercial, retail and residential uses.